Home » Die, Investment & Sand Cast Process

 If any secondary processes are required, they are performed now; however, many investment castings are designed to be used as-is.

 First, for selecting the correct casting process, about 70% comes down is what is the industry standard for your part.
-You should investigate what others are doing for similar products and if there are no codes and stands that regulates the manufacturing of that part.
-If you find nothing within your industry, then you need to evaluate your quantity, size, and finish requirements and try to fit it in the above strengths and weaknesses of each of the above unless your part is large, then you can only use the sand casting process.
+You should investigate what others are doing for similar products and if there are no codes and stands that regulate the manufacturing of that part.
+If you find nothing within your industry, you need to evaluate your quantity, size, and finish requirements and try to fit it in the above strengths and weaknesses unless your part is large, then you can only use the sand casting process.

 Second, the last two items you must consider are a “Cradle to Grave” and a FULL-SERVICE COMPONENT CONTRACT MANUFACTURER.

 “Cradle to Grave” means as your product matures, we will continually give you suggestions (process changes, material changes, sub-assemblies) to reduce your cost giving you an improved sales advantage.
-An example would be per at the beginning of marketing your product, PROTOTYPING, your volumes are low, and you do not want to make the investment in die cast mold and manufacturing quantity.
+An example would be at the beginning of marketing your product, PROTOTYPING, your volumes are low, and you do not want to invest in die-cast mold and manufacturing quantity.

 For a DFM/Analysis and recommendations of your Die Cast, Investment Cast, and Sand Cast component or assembly, feel free to contact Ionthis at engr@ionthis.com.